 - Stop smoking and avoid smoke.
 If you smoke, stop.
 If you don’t smoke, stay away from people who do.
 Smoke can worsen dry eye symptoms.

-For temporary relief of minor eye irritations, you can try Boiron Optique 1 Eye Drops, which are available in convenient, single-use sterile doses.
-Optique 1 can help provide needed relief from fatigue or airborne irritants and can soothe red, dry, itchy, burning or tired eyes.
-These natural eye drops contain no vasoconstrictors, astringents or preservatives, and are safe when used as directed.
+For temporary relief of minor eye irritations, you can try Boiron Optique 1 Eye Drops, which are available in convenient, single-use sterile droppers.
+Optique 1 can help provide needed relief from fatigue or airborne irritants and can soothe red, dry, itchy, burning or tired eyes.* These eye drops contain no vasoconstrictors, astringents or preservatives.

 If you have any helpful hints of your own on how you can avoid drying out your eyes, let us know by leaving a comment below.